 - Enable HTTPS connection for the entire site and admin panel.

 Visit Wiki for a complete guide with illustrations.
 If you want to use another SSL certificate, please contact us via HelpDesk or online chat.

 If all this looks too complicated and overwhelming, there is the easiest way to migrate to HTTPS.
 Become our client by migrating to AWS Cloud hosting.
 We provide free Let’s Encrypt DV SSL and renew it constantly.
-We configure SSL to hit the best score at SSL Server Test.
-We will create the most secure and the fastest environment for your eCommerce business with zero effort from your side.
+Our experts configure SSL to hit the best score at SSL Server Test.
+We will create the most secure and fastest environment for your eCommerce business with zero effort from your side.

 Do not postpone the transition to HTTPS until better days, because in this case they just will not come: you will only see positions sagging and the decrease in the trust of your target audience.